cissoidx/portfolio-examples/pytorch/gpt2/README.md

 ```console
 bash run/poprun_pretraining_POD128.sh
 ```
-The model has not converge to SOTA, and we are still working on this.
-The newest results will be updated once we got it.
+This model is under active development, and details on performance and convergence will be added soon.

 ## Run the tests (optional)